If you’ve ever been in the market for a home cinema amp around £500, it’s likely you’ve heard of the Sony STR-DN1080.

-The subtlety and control we loved in the Award-winning STR-DN1050 is back, but there’s more to it.
-The Sony 1080 reaches deep into its reserves to deliver sound packed with punch, dynamism and authority in a way we haven’t heard at this sort of price before.
+The Sony STR-DN1080 sounds fantastic, reaching deep into its reserves to deliver a performance packed with punch, dynamism and authority in a way we haven’t heard at this sort of price.

 Dynamically, it’s a fun and exciting listen.
 Quiet moments are as captivating as huge explosions going off in every corner of the big, open soundfield – and the DN1080 handles the changing shifts with masterful control.
 It’s enthralling.